Who Was Richard Nixon?

 Born on January 9, 1913, in Yorba Linda, California, Richard Milhous Nixon was the second of five children born to Frank Nixon and Hannah Milhous Nixon.
 His father was a service station owner and grocer, who also owned a small lemon farm in Yorba Linda.
 His mother was a Quaker who exerted a strong influence on her son.
-Richard Nixon's early life was hard, as he characterized by saying, "We were poor, but the glory of it was we didn't know it."
-The family experienced tragedy twice early in Richard's life: His younger brother died in 1925 after a short illness, and in 1933, his older brother, whom he greatly admired, died of tuberculosis.
+Nixon's early life was hard, as he characterized by saying, "We were poor, but the glory of it was we didn't know it."
+The family experienced tragedy twice early in Nixon's life: His younger brother died in 1925 after a short illness, and in 1933, his older brother, whom he greatly admired, died of tuberculosis.

-Richard Nixon attended Fullerton High School but later transferred to Whittier High School, where he ran for student body president (but lost to a more popular student).
+Nixon attended Fullerton High School but later transferred to Whittier High School, where he ran for student body president (but lost to a more popular student).
 Nixon graduated high school second in his class and was offered a scholarship to Harvard, but his family couldn't afford the travel and living expenses.
 Instead of Harvard, Nixon attended local Whittier College, a Quaker institution, where he earned a reputation as a formidable debater, a standout in college drama productions and a successful athlete.
-Upon graduation from Whittier in 1934, Nixon received a full scholarship to Duke University Law School in Durham, N.C.
+Upon graduation from Whittier in 1934, Nixon received a full scholarship to Duke University Law School in Durham, North Carolina.